wur5atwit/redesigned-train/README.md

 Count Double Booked Room Function Method is designed to detect and count instances of double booking in exam rooms.
 This occurs when an exam room is scheduled to be used by more than one exam at the same time on the same day.

 Function 3:
-Maintain a list of available rooms for that day/time if there is a bigger available room swap rooms make the old room available
+Redos rooms for schedule giving the biggest room first to biggest class size.